10 Things Humans Do That Dogs Struggle to Understand

 If that’s not possible and it’s a birthday party for example (we had 23 young kids in the house the other day at my daughter’s 7th birthday!), then put the dog somewhere safe like another room or a neighbor’s house.

-Or, better yet, I encourage you to check out my Dog Calming Code program that will teach you how to keep your dog calm and focused in even the most stressful situations.
+Better yet, I encourage you to check out my Dog Calming Code program that will teach you how to keep your dog calm and focused in even the most stressful situations.
+Or, if you have a puppy, my Puppy Coach training program might suit your needs better!

 #5 – Vacuum Cleaners/Roombas/Lawn Mowers